15 Best Things to Do in Vernon (CT)

 Vernon Historical Society

-For interesting perspectives on the town’s 200-year past, the Vernon Historical Society maintains a museum, open Thursdays and Sundays.
+For interesting perspectives on the town’s 200-year past, the Vernon Historical Society maintains a small museum.
+This is open every Thursday, and on the second and fourth Sunday.

-This is a repository for items of local historical interest, most famously works by eminent artists from the area like Charles Ethan Porter and Gustave A.
+The museum is a repository for items of local historical interest.
+Most of all I was absorbed by works by eminent artists from the area, like Charles Ethan Porter and Gustave A. Hoffman.

 15. The Shoppes at Buckland Hills